isabella232/dynamic-media-classic.en-1/help/creating-image-maps.md

    See [to enter JavaScript and URLs](creating-image-maps.md#using_a_template_to_enter_javascript_and_urls).

 1. To display rollover text when users move the pointer over your Image Map, enter the text in the Image Map list.
 In the Image Map list, select the Show menu and choose Rollover Text.
 Then enter the text you want users to see onscreen.
 You can write the text in a word processor and copy it into the Rollover text field.
 1. If you want another action effect to occur when users move the mouse over an Image Map, define the action.
 In the Show drop-down list, click Other Actions.
 Enter the attributes of the action.
-(Click Show &gt; Both to create rollover text and an action for an Image Map.)
+(Click Show > Both to create rollover text and an action for an Image Map.)

    See [Defining other actions for Image Maps](creating-image-maps.md#defining_other_actions_for_image_maps).